Field theories of active particle systems and their entropy production: #1

-We can use the argument in the following form: \emph{If a diagram with $n\geq2$ bare propagators can be calculated for $\Deltat=0$, then it is identical to its limits $\Deltat\to0^{\pm}$ and necessarily vanishes.} Therefore, contributions to the zeroth order in $\Deltat$ solely come from the bare propagator, \Erefs{propagator_limit_is_delta_again_discrete}, \eref{propagator_limit_is_delta_again} and \eref{simple_propagator_Fourier}.
+We can use the argument in the following form: \emph{If a diagram with $n\geq2$ bare propagators can be calculated for $\Deltat=0$, then it is identical to its limits $\Deltat\to0^{\pm}$ and necessarily vanishes at $\Delta=0$ as well as $\Delta\to0^{\pm}$.} Therefore, contributions to the zeroth order in $\Deltat$ solely come from the bare propagator, \Erefs{propagator_limit_is_delta_again_discrete}, \eref{propagator_limit_is_delta_again} and \eref{simple_propagator_Fourier}.